Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 > ## Optional Exercise:
 >
 > Using the GC content and total size from the seqkit stats output, which bin might correspond to which organism in our dataset?
-Give your reasoning for each bin / species.
+Give your reasoning for each bin/species.
+(You might find it helpful to go to the section where we introduce the dataset ([Metagenomics 01 - 00 Introduction](https://cloud-span.github.io/metagenomics01-qc-assembly/00-introduction-meta/index.html)) and also do some additional reading about each species.
-> You might find it helpful to go to the section where we introduce the dataset ([Metagenomics 01 - 00 Introduction](https://cloud-span.github.io/metagenomics01-qc-assembly/00-introduction-meta/index.html)) and also do some additional reading about each species.
+>
 > In a later lesson we will be using a program for taxonomic assignment so you can see then how your answers compare to the results.
 >
 >> ## Solution
->> Bin 1 = maybe Enterococcus faecalis but again this one is open for interpretation as the bin is small.
+>> - Bin 1 = maybe Enterococcus faecalis but again this one is open for interpretation as the bin is small.
->> Bin 2 = Bacillus subtilis
+>> - Bin 2 = Bacillus subtilis
->> Bin 3 = probably Escherichia coli - but GC content is low.
+>> - Bin 3 = probably Escherichia coli - but GC content is low.
 This one is open for interpretation as the bin is small.
->> Bin 4 = Saccharomyces cerevisiae (could be B subtilis but that's more abundant so probably more complete in assembly)
+>> - Bin 4 = Saccharomyces cerevisiae (could be B subtilis but that's more abundant so probably more complete in assembly)
->> Bin 5 = Pseudomonas aeruginosa
+>> - Bin 5 = Pseudomonas aeruginosa
->> Bin 6 = Listeria monocytogenes
+>> - Bin 6 = Listeria monocytogenes
 > {: .solution}
 {: .challenge}

 > ## Recommended reading:
 > Generating metagenome bins can be challenging, especially in complex community samples or where degradation of the DNA has resulted in a very incomplete assembly and short contig lengths.
-You might find that a different binning method might result in better refined MAGs for your dataset.
-There are lots of other binning software methods
+This workflow for binning might not work for you, and you might find that a different binning method might result in better refined MAGs for your dataset.
+There are lots of other binning software methods inlcuding:
 > * [CONCOCT](https://www.nature.com/articles/nmeth.3103) Clustering cOntigs with COverage and ComposiTion, the manual for running this is [here](https://github.com/BinPro/CONCOCT)
 > * [Maxbin2](https://academic.oup.com/bioinformatics/article/32/4/605/1744462) uses an expectation-maximization algorithm to form bins.
 The link to installing maxbin2 as a conda package is [here](https://anaconda.org/bioconda/maxbin2)
 > * There are also tools that can combine different binning methods and use them to refine, [DAS tool](https://www.nature.com/articles/s41564-018-0171-1) being one of them.
 DAS tool can also give completeness information, similarly to checkM.